 Born and raised in the green heart of Germany, Sven's journeys have taken him throughout Europe.
 "Football is more than a 1:0, it is a common layer of global society."
 Sven is a "groundhopper" -- everywhere he goes, he visits the local stadium.
 He graduated in Media, Business and Journalism and finished his Masters in European Studies in 2012.
 After working as an online editor he travelled to New Zealand.
 Now back in Erfurt, Germany he is working for the non–profit association Spirit of Football e.V.

-Richard was a key figure in the history of The Ball.
-After the 1998 France world cup, he suggested that Phil and Christian meet him in Afghanistan in 2002 and that they all travel to Korea & Japan from there.
-He has worked in Humanitarian Emergency Response for over 20 years for Concern Worldwide, the Norwegian Refugee Council and predominantly for CARE International.
-Countries have included North Korea, Burundi, Tajikistan, Afghanistan, Sudan, Sri Lanka, Senegal, Yemen and most recently as a Regional Humanitarian Director for the Middle East and North Africa based in Jordan, which includes the Syria crisis.
+Richard has been a passionate supporter of The Ball since its inception.
+After the 1998 France World Cup, he suggested that Phil and Christian meet him in Afghanistan in 2002 and that they all travel to Korea & Japan from there.
+He has worked in Humanitarian Emergency Response for over 20 years.
+Countries have included North Korea, Burundi, Tajikistan, Afghanistan, Sudan, Sri Lanka, Senegal, Yemen and more recently as a Regional Humanitarian Director for the Middle East which included the Syria crisis.
 Many of these countries The Ball has also visited.